wetoo-cando/blender-hoisynth/README.md

 mv scripts/generate_hand_pose.py  BlenderProc/examples/rendering/manopth
 ```
 # Use
 Download the [blendfiles]() for the demo and the blender-hoisynth software.
+For the ICIP2024 reviewers, we have provided access details to the blendfiles in the supplementary materials.
+These materials will be released publicly conditioned on the acceptance of the paper for publication.

 ### Recording
 Recording should be done on Windows.